 | Pay-as-you-go Business Model | Flexible pricing; cost-effective; scalable | Revenue unpredictability requires continuous usage monitoring |

-| Ad-based Business Model | Low-cost access to revenue; scalable | Privacy concerns: requires high user engagement |
+| Ad-based Business Model | Low-cost access to revenue; scalable | Privacy concerns; requires high user engagement |

-| Direct-to-consumer Business Model | Control over branding, direct customer relationships, scalable | High marketing costs; logistics management |
+| Direct-to-consumer Business Model | Control over branding, direct customer relationships, and scalable |

 | Private Label Business Model | Control over branding and pricing; lower production costs | Dependence on third-party manufacturers; high initial marketing costs |